sathley/Data-Visualization/Assignment 04/src/README.md

 #### Does it use overview+detail technique?

 No. This design only depicts an overview of the change tasks.
-A more comprehensive design might use interaction and detailed views, but we are successively able to visualize the change tasks without the need for detail representations.
+A more comprehensive design might use interaction and detailed views, but we are sucessfully able to visualize the change tasks without the need for further detail representations.

 #### Does it show "temporal" changes?